d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Here, the `np` module includes functions supported by NumPy, while the `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
-When using `ndarray`, we almost always invoke the `set_np` function: this is for compatibility of `ndarray` processing by other components of MXNet.
+When using tensors, we almost always invoke the `set_np` function: this is for compatibility of tensor processing by other components of MXNet.
 :end_tab:

 :begin_tab:`pytorch`
 To start, we import `torch`.
-Note that even it's called PyTorch, we should import `torch` instead of `pytorch`.
+Note that though it's called PyTorch, we should import `torch` instead of `pytorch`.
 :end_tab: